Every day there are little things that we find annoying with the programs we use.

 size to allow prevent your report from looking ugly.
 For this reason, there should

-be some functionality added to help over come this problem.
+be some functionality added to help overcome this problem.

 A few implementation suggestions are: